ShiiRochi/wavesurfer-react/README.md

 ### Differences from V1.0
 The main difference between **version 2** and **version 1** is a way of how plugins are passed to WaveSurfer component.

-In `V1` plugins are preimported, they keyed, so that you could just set tell name of a plugin and options for it.
+In `V1` plugins are preimported, they keyed, so that you could just set name of a plugin and options for it.
 This decision could result in cases, when custom plugins can only be added via accessing reference of wavesurfer.
 Thus, `plugins` prop behaves like it is `initialPlugins`.

 ```js
 // Version 1 plugins prop format